 We Can Help You Fight Back

 The most important thing you can do is seek legal counsel when you become aware of any situation that results in elder abuse.
-If you believe you or someone you know has been a victim of elder abuse the attorneys at Oppenheim Law advocate for both elders and their representatives.
-Our lawyers will review your case and help identify the proper avenues, to take care and resolve the problem.
+The attorneys at Oppenheim Law advocate for both elders and their representatives.
+Contact us online or by phone at 954-384-6114 today, and our lawyers will review your case and help identify the proper avenues to take care and resolve the problem.